Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 van Emst (director N.V.
 Veluwse Autobusdienst)

 S.H.
-Frederiks (director municipal plant department Arnhem)
+Frederiks (director municipal parks department Arnhem)

 John Grosman (sculptor, Arnhem)